 JAPAN KARATE ASSOCIATION

 The Japan Karate Association (JKA) is one of the world's largest karate organizations, with members in over 100 countries.
 The JKA is an organization that promotes the practice of Shotokan karate worldwide and provides its members with international technical standards and certification.
-The JKA was founded in 1949 by Gichin Funakoshi and the first JKA headquarters dojo (honbu dojo) was established in 1955.
+The JKA was founded in 1949, with the first JKA headquarters dojo (honbu dojo) being established in 1955.

 In 1957, the JKA was approved as a legal entity by the Japan Ministry of Education.
 Master Gichin Funakoshi died only a couple of weeks later at the age of 89.
 After Funakoshi Sensei's death, Master Masatoshi Nakayama became the official Chief Instructor of the JKA.
 Master Nakayama was instrumental in the creation of the JKA Instructor Program initiated in 1956.
 The most gifted JKA students were chosen for this full time karate program.
 After they had completed the Instructor Program, they became the new wave of JKA Shotokan karate.
 Under Chief Instructor Masatoshi Nakayama, a new generation of respected instructors were sent abroad, spreading karate worldwide.